bgdawes/dotfiles/linux_documentation/linux_notes.md

 `qpdf --decrypt inputpdffilename.pdf outputpdffilename.pdf`

+---

+### Kill an application and then run it again the background

+Use pkill to kill the process by name.
+You don't need to use sudo, sudo would kill ALL instances of picom running. pkill along will only kill the process that is being run by the current user.

+`pkill picom`

+Use -9 if you need some extra muscle and the program is really stuck.

+`pkill -9 picom`

+In Unix, a background process executes independently of the shell, leaving the terminal free for other work.
+To run a process in the background, include an & (an ampersand) at the end of the command you use to run the job.

+`picom &`

 [^1]:If not hard-wired; jot down device that starts with 'w'; wireless devices will usually follow a naming convention of 'wlp#s0'

 [^2]:NOOB MISTAKE - arrow down to select free space before creating  another partition, otherwise you won't be able to use the rest of the  disk space